 The following list may have an affect on sex hormones.
 These foods are either high in saturated fats, preservatives, artificial ingredients or trans-fats and should be avoided all of the time for best results whether or not you follow the Cycle Diet plan:

-- Fatty red meats-bacon, ribs, beef, ham, sausage, pork, lamb
+- -Fatty red meats, bacon, ribs, beef, hame, sausage, pork, lamb

-- Bouillon or soup broths with MSG, autolysed yeast or glutamate
+- -Bouillion or soup broths with MSG, Autolysed yeast or glutamate

-- BPA found in plastic bottles & can lining
+- -BPA found in plastic bottles and can lining

-- Sulfites (found in many processed foods, wines and meats as a preservative, read
+- -Sulfites (found in many processed foods, wines and meats as a preservative.
+Read all labels

 This list is by no way complete if you suffer from food allergies, sensitivities or intolerances.
 Please contact the Cycle Diet Dietitian if you suspect a food intolerance or would like more information on what symptoms are common in food sensitivities and or intolerances.

 If you are consuming any of these foods or drinks five or more times a week in regular quantities, it is possible they may be contributing to your PMS symptoms.

 Note: New studies are showing the possibility of intestinal problems from glyphosate residue, (the active ingredient in Roundup herbicide) used in GMO crops: corn, soy, canola, and sugar beets.
 Many farmers are also spraying glyphosate as a desiccate pre-harvest on wheat, oats, lentils, barley and sugar cane.
 Purchase organic grains and cane sugar whenever possible.
 Please avoid as many GMO ingredients as possible by purchasing the organic varieties of corn, soy, canola, summer squash, zucchini and sugar.
 This may be easier to do if you eat whole foods instead of processed foods.
 Most processed foods that contain more than one or two ingredients contain GMO ingredients.